City of Mist: Game system

-In City of Mists character creation process, characters are described using exclusively words ("tags") – there are no stats or numerical values of any kind.
+In City of Mists character creation process, characters are described using exclusively words ("tags") – the game has no statistics or numerical values of any kind.
 "Player characters are people called 'Rifts,' who can draw on the powers of mythical heroes and creatures to fight enemies and solve paranormal mysteries".

 The action resolution system in City of Mist is a heavily modified version of the Apocalypse World game engine.
 Player characters utilize specific "Moves" which can be "augmented by their Themes and Tags, to try to accomplish their goals"; players roll 2d6 to resolve these "Moves".

 The game uses two types of character development systems side by side.
 Gaining Attention points allows players to add power tags and unlock theme improvements similar to gaining experience points in other systems.
 The more substantial character development mechanic focuses on the pull between the mundane and the mythical.

+Related works

+Moshe and Son of Oak game studio used the City of Mist system as the foundational game mechanics for Queerz!
+TTRPG.